tothlevente/unique-page/README.md

 # Unique page 🌎

-You this template to create your personal page.
+Use this template to create your personal page.

 ## Available scripts: